TRISTAN-ORF/RiboTIE/README.md

 The data, saved model parameters and outputs used to perform the study and benchmarks as discussed in [the paper]() can are found [here](https://github.com/jdcla/RIBO_former_paper).

-When interested in more advanced features, suchas using a custom transformer architecture, we refer the user manual of the [transcript-transformer](https://github.com/jdcla/transcript_transformer), a supporting PyPi package created alongside this tool.
+When interested in more advanced features, such as using a custom transformer architecture, we refer the user manual of the [transcript-transformer](https://github.com/jdcla/transcript_transformer), a supporting PyPi package created alongside this tool.

 The repository of TIS Transformer, a similar publication for the delineation of novel coding sequences, where the model relies on transcript sequence data, can be found [here](https://github.com/jdcla/TIS_transformer)